Rapper “Anne Frank” Downplays Holocaust, Shows History Of Antisemitism

 A Dutch rapper has caused controversy by using the stage name “Anne Frank”, calling attention to her own past antisemitic statements and whitewashing Anne Frank’s tragic death.

 According to reports in the Dutch newspaper Het Parool, a 25-year-old woman named Annelies, featured on the upcoming album of rapper Lange Frans, had decided to use the stage name Anne Frank.
-As was immediately brought up by the Anne Frank Foundation, actions diminishing the Holocaust and its effects are detrimental to the remembrance and education surrounding it, which was only heightened once her previous antisemitism came to light.
+As was immediately brought up by the Anne Frank Foundation, actions diminishing the Holocaust and its effects are detrimental to its remembrance and education.

 Hierbij een bloemlezing.
 Al jarenlang tweet deze persoon antisemitische teksten, die haar artiestennaam en haar 'goede bedoelingen' in een ander licht plaatsen.
 CIDI vindt deze naamkeuze ongepast.
 Misdaden van de Holocaust mogen niet worden gebagatelliseerd. pic.twitter.com/1Ilat1Ypzf— CIDI (@CIDI_nieuws) June 26, 2019

-A day after the initial fiasco, she publicized an apology video, and declared she would instead just go by Anne.
-“I realized I legitimately hurt some people, and for that I am extremely sorry… The tweets from years ago were stupid and not thought through and written by the person that I sadly was back then, but thankfully I am not that person anymore and never will be again.”
+A day after the initial fiasco, she published an apology video and declared she would instead just go by Anne, saying, “I realized I legitimately hurt some people, and for that I am extremely sorry… The tweets from years ago were stupid and not thought through and written by the person that I sadly was back then, but thankfully I am not that person anymore and never will be again.”

 Dutch rapper drops Anne Frank stage name following outcry over anti-Semitism https://t.co/ewHhITo8Ru— The Times of Israel (@TimesofIsrael) June 27, 2019